1. FROM AMMAN TO WADI RUM

 3. FROM AQABA TO WADI RUM

 It is possible to rent a car in Aqaba.
 There are also many taxis available that will take tourists from Aqaba to Wadi Rum.
-Taxis typically cost 20 JD and take 1 hour.
-Ask us in advance and we can send a taxi to bring you to Wadi Rum.
-From Aqaba South Beach to Wadi Rum a taxi will cost 25 JD.
+Taxis typically cost 25 JD and take 1 hour.
 Prices are the same going in the opposite direction.

 If you are entering Jordan at the Eilat border crossing, once you cross the border there will be a number of taxis waiting to take people to Wadi Rum.
 The government mandated price is 35 JD.